vivekchand/CarND-LaneLines-P1/p1_writeup.md

 My pipeline consists of the following steps:

-1. Convert RGB to Grayscale image
+1. Convert RGB image to Grayscale image
-2. Apply a slight Gaussian blur
+2. Apply a slight Gaussian blur to smooth the image by setting a kernel size of 3
 3. Perform Canny Edge detection
 4. Define region of interest & mask away undesired portions of the image
 5. Retrieve Hough lines